Board Member, Member of the Strategic & Risk Management Committee

 MBA, CPA, CMA

-Vice-Chair of the Board, Chair of Strategic & Risk Management Committee, Member of Governance & Nominating Committee
+Vice-Chair of the Board, Member of Governance & Nominating Committee

 Epsit Jajal brings 20+ years of senior leadership experience from a range of industries including banking, consulting services, insurance, mining, construction, telecom, high tech, retail, software, energy, and the public sector.
 Mr. Jajal specializes in implementing organizational transformation initiatives that help dramatically improve organizational profitability and enterprise value through the use of innovative and strategically important technology-based solutions.
 His areas of expertise include leading global teams responsible for technology, finance, professional services, and business operations.
 Combined with his globally recognized academic credentials in business (MBA from Western University’s Ivey School of Business), finance (CPA, CMA) and outsourcing certification (University of Toronto’s Rotman School of Business), Mr. Jajal provides insightful perspectives to Achēv that help the management team improve its operational effectiveness.